azdavis/millet/doc/errors.md

 val _ = "foo" 3
 ```

+In this example, we attempt to treat the string `"foo"` as a function and apply it to the argument `3`.

-This is a special case of 4007, specialized for the common case of function application.
+This error is a special case of 4007, specialized for the common case of function application.

 ## 4010